|

-Also Visit:
+Also Visit: |

-As far as the history of the Denver Bronco's Bronco, details are sketchy at best
+the Denver Bronco's Bronco, details are sketchy at best.
+What we know:

 Golden Motors Ford, Golden, Colorado's Fleet Sales Manager ordered the DSO 763000 Bronco as a one-time Front Range Dealer Promo.
 The former owner told us, the Fleet Sales Manager had the idea and put the whole thing together with Ford after Ford Colporate had offered the Broncos to dealers nationwide as a one-time deal.
 The Broncos had apparently been manufactured and prepared by Ford for Bill Stroppe to become Baja Broncos in late 1974 as 1975 models.
 However, Bill Stroppe abruptly and without notice, ceased doing business in November of 1974 for unknown reasons.
 Ford was likely trying desperately to liquidate these specially painted vehicles as they were now surplus without a home.
 I'm sure selling them was easier than repainting them.
 Therefore, all of the "initial" Denver Broncos Special Edition Broncos were 1975 models with manufacture dates on the drivers side door sticker of 11/##/1974 or earlier.